suika2engine/suika2/doc/tutorial.md

 After saving it, run `suika.exe`.
 Suika2 will show a roof terrace, wait for a click, and then exit.

-`@bg` is the command to show the background image.
+`@bg` is the command to show a background image.
 `roof.png` is a file inside the `bg` folder.
-`1.0` is the fade-in time counted by seconds.
+`1.0` is the fade-in time counted in seconds.

 ## Show character image

 Showing character images is mostly the same as the `@bg` command.
-Replace the content of `init.txt` as follows.
+Replace the contents of `init.txt` as follows:

 ```
 @bg roof.png 1.0